Space governance

 But even if you ended up participating in some talks at the UN, what then?
 The outcomes of these talks could be so strongly determined by political forces beyond your control that significantly influencing space governance decisions is almost impossible.

 There are some reasons for optimism.
-Sometimes a few creative and passionate people really can make major international initiatives happen.24 Plus, it looks like the UN has expressed interest in concepts25 developed at research organisations we recommend working at (like the Future of Humanity Institute), which is an encouraging update.
+Sometimes a few creative and passionate people really can make major international initiatives happen.24 Plus, it looks like the UN has expressed interest in concepts25 developed at research organisations we recommended working at, which is an encouraging update.

 We’re unsure where projects in space governance land here — but we wouldn’t be surprised if it were quite difficult to make progress.